 Lawyers representing victims are discovering that the crisis in these Kentucky facilities is far worse than initially suspected.
 There is so much focus on clergy abuse and detention centers, sex abuse attorneys just did not see the obvious: these vulnerable children are easy targets.

-Claims against these centers include rampant understaffing, lack of proper training for employees, and negligent oversight, all of which have long been know to create fertile ground for sexual predators.
-Many of these facilities house children in need of behavioral or psychiatric care, yet they are subjected to environments of mistreatment, with complaints of over-reliance on restraints and a failure to investigate allegations of sexual abuse.
+Claims against these centers include rampant understaffing, lack of proper training for employees, and negligent oversight, all of which have long been known to create fertile ground for sexual predators.
+Many of these facilities house children in need of behavioral or psychiatric care.
+Yet, they are subjected to environments of mistreatment, with complaints of over-reliance on restraints and a failure to investigate allegations of sexual abuse.

 The goal of these sex abuse lawsuits is, of course, to secure justice and settlement compensation for the victims.
 But these claims do serve a public good.
-They shine a light on the profound need for reforms within the state’s residential care system.
+They highlight the profound need for reforms within the state’s residential care system.

 April 24, 2024: The new sexual assault lawsuit that is getting national attention alleges that the University of Kentucky fostered a toxic and sexually hostile environment within its Swimming and Diving Program, under the leadership of its head coach.
 The head coach is accused of sexually harassing and assaulting young female athletes and staff.

-The plaintiffs are seeking damages for the emotional and psychological harm they suffered as a result of the university’s actions.
+The plaintiffs are seeking damages for the emotional and psychological harm they suffered due to the university’s actions.

 March 16, 2024: A settlement was reached in the lawsuit filed by a rape survivor against Georgetown College concerning an on-campus assault and the institution’s subsequent response.

 The woman alleged that college representatives and her volleyball coach created a hostile environment following the assault and that the college had inadequate security at the time of the incident.
 The perpetrator was convicted and sentenced to life in prison.
-The lawsuit was set to go to trial but was settled out of court with the details of the settlement not disclosed.
+The lawsuit was set to go to trial but was settled out of court, with the settlement details not disclosed.

 February 15, 2024: The Kentucky Supreme Court ruled that a new state law retroactively extending the statute of limitations for civil sex abuse lawsuits was unconstitutional.
 The Court reasoned that reviving a time-barred claim has “long conflicted with federal authority” and that the statute of limitations is “a vested right beyond legislative control.”